Completing Your Initial Audit

 Access to the Media Intelligence Center

 Access to the Media Intelligence Center is a unique member benefit.
 It provides access to a wide range of customizable AAM data and reports for members.
 You need a user name and password to access the Media Intelligence Center.
-Upon the release of your audit report, you will receive a letter from our marketing and sales department with information about your membership, as well as your user name and password to access the Media Intelligence Center.
+Upon the release of your audit report, you will receive a letter from our Client Solutions department with information about your membership, as well as your user name and password to access the Media Intelligence Center.
 You may also purchase additional data access.

-Upon submitting your application for AAM membership, you will be quoted an estimate determined by our marketing/auditing department for the fees needed for completion of your initial audit.
+Upon submitting your application for AAM membership, you will be quoted an estimate determined by our Client Solutions/auditing department for the fees needed for completion of your initial audit.
 This deposit must be paid in full prior to the beginning of any audit work.

 As the auditors conduct your initial audit, they will charge your account based off of a percentage of completion.
 Once your audit has been completed it will go through a review process by our TRRP department before the audit report is released to market.